kunzmi/managedCuda/README.md

 ManagedCUDA aims an easy integration of NVidia's CUDA in .net applications written in C#, Visual Basic or any other .net language.

 For this it includes:
-- A complete wrapper for the  CUDA Driver API, version 9.1 (a 1:1 representation of cuda.h in C#)
+- A complete wrapper for the  CUDA Driver API, version 10.0 (a 1:1 representation of cuda.h in C#)
 - Based on this, wrapper classes for CUDA context, kernel, device variable, etc.
 - Wrapper for graphics interop with DirectX and OpenGL, respectively SlimDX and OpenTK
 - CUDA vector types like int2, float3 etc. with ToString() methods and operators (+, –, *, /)
 - Define your own types: CudaDeviceVariable accepts any user defined type if it is a value type, i.e. a struct in C#
-- Includes all CUDA libraries: CUFFT, CURAND, CUSPARSE, CUBLAS, CUSOLVE, NPP, NVGRAPH, Nvml and NVRTC (not all of them are up to date yet)
+- Includes most CUDA libraries: CUFFT, CURAND, CUSPARSE, CUBLAS, NPP and NVRTC
 - Access device memory directly per element using [] operator:
 ```
 CudaDeviceVariable<float> devVar = new CudaDeviceVariable<float>(64);